Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/restaked-points.md

 ## Overview

 Restaked points are a measure of your contribution to the shared security of the EigenLayer ecosystem.
-They are a measure of staking participation equal to the time-integrated amount staked.
+They are a measure of staking participation equal to the time-integrated amount staked in units of ETH $$\cdot$$ hours.

 ## Calculations